UMTRI

 Kathleen D. Klinich, PhD

-is an associate research scientist in UMTRI’s Biosciences group.
-Dr. Klinich has 31 years of experience in the field of injury biomechanics and occupant protection.
+is a research scientist in UMTRI’s Biosciences group.
+Dr. Klinich has 35 years of experience in the field of injury biomechanics and occupant protection.
 She has served as the PI for multiple projects sponsored by NHTSA and other organizations.
 In the field of wheelchair transportation safety, she led a program to investigate crashes involving occupants seated in wheelchairs, which has given her experience in real-life applications of WTORS and their importance.
-She was the PI for the NHTSA AWTORS project.
-Ongoing work in this area includes Development of Design Guidelines for Automated Wheelchairs, and collaborating with May Mobility as part of the DOT Inclusive Design Challenge to implement and assess AWTORS in an electric vehicle, and development of Wheelchair Side Impact Test Procedures.
+Since 2019, she has served as PI on eight projects addressing wheelchair transportation safety.
+These projects have resulted in Design Guidelines for Accessible Automated Vehicles, design of optimized restraint systems for wheelchair stations, demonstration of the feasibility of UDIG for independent securement, creation of computational models for assessing safety of occupants seated in wheelchairs, development of an online parametric wheelchair geometry tool, and evaluation of the crashworthiness of wheelchairs for potential use as aircraft seating.

 email: kklinich@umich.edu.